 Key Differentiators

-Deployment Speed: MintMCP enables one-click deployment in minutes versus TrueFoundry's 1-2 week Kubernetes setup timeline.
+Deployment Speed: MintMCP enables one-click deployment in minutes versus TrueFoundry's more infrastructure-dependent deployment model.
 This difference matters for teams needing rapid time to production.

-MCP-Specific Focus: While TrueFoundry offers a broader platform covering model serving and LLM orchestration, MintMCP concentrates exclusively on MCP infrastructure.
-This specialization yields purpose-built features like automatic OAuth wrapping, virtual MCP servers, and pre-built enterprise connectors.
+MCP-Specific Focus: While TrueFoundry offers a broader platform covering model serving and LLM orchestration, MintMCP concentrates on MCP infrastructure and agent governance.
+This specialization yields purpose-built features like OAuth brokering for stdio and hosted MCP servers, Virtual MCP Bundles, Agent Bundles, tool-update policy, and hosted MCP connectors run by MintMCP.

 Seamless Integration for Developers